miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 just barely being able to code better than a human (today), to general intelligence, to super-intelligent.
-We have this image of them staying these cloud-based ChatGPT-like assistants as they undergo that transformation, but I think that will be just one variety&#151; the LLM-type OpenAI made sure the pubic was getting exposed to when they released ChatGPT.
+We have this image of them staying these cloud-based ChatGPT-like assistants as they undergo that transformation, but I think that will be just one variety— the LLM-type OpenAI made sure the pubic was getting exposed to when they released ChatGPT.

 ## Physical Embodiment and Experience